Julia Mundy: Awards

-She was awarded the University of California President’s Postdoctoral Fellowship.
-In 2017 she was awarded the Oxide Electronics Prize for Excellency in Research for "utilizing analytic electron microscopy to understand the connection between atomic structure and ferroelectricity in geometric ferroelectrics, using this new knowledge to engineer superior materials – in particular for creating the world’s highest temperature ferrimagnetic ferroelectric using atomically engineered ferroic layers."
+She was awarded the University of California President's Postdoctoral Fellowship.
+In 2017 she was awarded the Oxide Electronics Prize for Excellency in Research for "utilizing analytic electron microscopy to understand the connection between atomic structure and ferroelectricity in geometric ferroelectrics, using this new knowledge to engineer superior materials – in particular for creating the world's highest temperature ferrimagnetic ferroelectric using atomically engineered ferroic layers."
 In 2018, Mundy was named a Moore Fellow in Materials Synthesis, was appointed to the faculty of the Physics Department of Harvard University.
 She was then selected as the inaugural recipient of an award from the Aramont Fund for Emerging Science Research, which supports high-risk, high-reward scientific research at Harvard University.
 She was awarded the funding for her project titled "Discovery of a topological superconductor for faultless quantum computing," in which she aims to construct a new material system that could form the backbone of a novel quantum information platform.
 In 2019 she was received the George E. Valley Jr. Prize for her work designing the first strong room-temperature multiferroic material.
+In 2021 she received an Early Career Research Program Award from the US Department of Energy for Epitaxial Stabilization of Novel Superconductors.

 Research

 Mundy's research focuses on materials synthesis.
 She uses advanced thin film deposition techniques and electron microscopy to design, synthesize, and characterize complex materials with sub-Angstrom resolution.
 She is best known for her work on room temperature multiferroics.
 These materials are desirable in the electronics industry because they promise the ability to read and write data with much less power than today's devices, and can preserve that data when power is shut off.
-Ideally, they could "enable devices that require only brief pulses of electricity instead of the constant stream that’s needed for current electronics, using an estimated 100 times less energy."
-Mundy noted that “developing materials that can work at room temperature makes them viable candidates for today’s electronics.”
+Ideally, they could "enable devices that require only brief pulses of electricity instead of the constant stream that's needed for current electronics, using an estimated 100 times less energy."
+Mundy noted that "developing materials that can work at room temperature makes them viable candidates for today's electronics."